Gifty247/FlaskWebApp/README.md

 2.Algorithm
-A U-Net model is used for lane detection:
+The project employs a U-Net model for lane detection:

 Loss Functions:
-- Binary Cross-Entropy: For initial loss computation.
+- Binary Cross-Entropy: Initially used to compute loss between predicted and actual labels.
-- Dice Loss: To maximize overlap between predicted and actual labels.
+- Dice Loss: Introduced to focus on maximizing overlap between predicted and actual labels, enhancing segmentation accuracy.

 Results:
 - Dice Coefficient: 0.7685